bxgaillard/dicomsel/doc/README.txt

 /doc

 This directory contains various documentation for the project.
-It currently only includes the IRCAD coding conventions.
+It currently includes the IRCAD coding conventions and the French report corresponding to this project.